 So I did what was expected of me.
 I followed suit and made fun of others, acted superior to just about everybody and joined in on the consistent stream of ridicule that we were laying on one another.
-It was either that or be completely shunned for daring to be different.
-These were the building blocks of how I continued to manage my relationships outside of my family.
+It was either that or be completely shunned for daring to be kind, different.
+Unfortunately, these were the building blocks of how I continued to manage my relationships outside of my family.
 This did not bode well for me in latter years.

 Again, this way of living did not leave me in a good place.
 I had very little emotional support, few friends and my family was almost nonexistent.
 I had found myself in unhealthy relationships, and living in a pretty consistent state of fear.
 This was something I hadn’t really come to understand until somewhat recently.

-I hadn’t really realized how isolated I was until I decided to break off my relationship with my now ex-wife.
+I hadn’t realized how isolated I was until I decided to break off my relationship with my now ex-wife.
 Almost all the relationships I had were through her, and the ones I kept were based on activities such as drinking or avoiding responsibilities.
-So when I finally took the reigns of my life back from the void I created by pushing everybody away, I found that there was a lot of work that needed to be done.
+So when I finally took the reigns of my life back from the void I created, by pushing everybody away, I found that there was a lot of work that needed to be done.

 I started by making a list of those who decided to stay in my life.
 The title of this list is, “stay connected”.
-And that’s jut what it’s for.
+And that’s just what it’s for.
 One of the things I realized on how I had managed my relationships in the past was, that I did not pay attention to those closest to me and what was happening in their lives.

 If listening to others and remembering what they say sounds like a no-brainer, you’re right.
 But I was never shown how to foster a friendship.
 Never taught that people had feelings that could be delicate at times and that the ways to nurture and grow a relationship was to water it with love by showing the other attention and a willingness to be there for them and care about what they’re going through.
 Another cornerstone of friendships.
-We were too busy cutting each other apart, searching for vulnerabilities to capitalize on to concern ourselves with caring about the other and their feelings or experiences.
+We were too busy cutting each other apart, searching for vulnerabilities to capitalize on, to concern ourselves with caring about the other and their feelings or experiences.

 Hurt People Hurt People

-It’s also important to recognize that the people who hurt me by acting in the ways they did, aren’t monsters.
+It’s also important for me to recognize that the people who hurt me by acting in the ways they did, aren’t monsters.
 I may be painting a pretty bleak picture with the types of things said and done, but they were only doing what they felt they had to in order to feel safe.
 I recognize this now as their insecurity or feeling they needed to control another to feel safety and belonging.
 Which makes it not personal in a way.
 It wasn’t about me, it was about them surviving.

 So if the old saying is true, “hurt people hurt people”, than the opposite must be true too.
 Loving people then love people.
 And this is how I’m trying to change to reflect my new way of moving through the world.

-Instead of focusing on all the ways I’ve been hurt by those who should have been there to support me, I’m now focusing on first, taking good care of myself, and second, extending care to others.
+Instead of focusing on all the ways I’ve been hurt by those who should have been there to support me, I’m now focusing on first, taking good care of myself, and second, extending that care to others.
 This is no easy task if it’s something you’re not used to doing.
 I had to swallow a lot of pride first in order to be able to reach out to some people who had wronged me in the past.

 But it’s worth it. knowing that I’m trying to be stronger.
 Building resilience to the pains endured in the past makes me more able to weather the emotions that are more difficult to feel.